collab-uniba/KGTorrent/README.rst

 **Using the collection**

 Users interested in analyzing the KGTorrent database should download it from its Zenodo repository; it is stored as a compressed archive named ``KGT_dataset.tar.bz2``.
 The dataset can be analyzed as a whole, although we believe that the most interesting use case is to leverage the companion database to select a subset of notebooks based on specific research criteria.
-To this aim, along with the dataset, one should download the compressed archive containing the dump of the MySQL database (named ``KGTorrent_dump_10-2020.sql.tar.bz2``), uncompress it and import it into a local MySQK installation.
+To this aim, along with the dataset, one should download the compressed archive containing the dump of the MySQL database (named ``KGTorrent_dump_10-2020.sql.tar.bz2``), uncompress it and import it into a local MySQL installation.

 You can use the Linux ``tar`` command to uncompress both archives::